-Rachel Dolezal Accused of Welfare Fraud
+Rachel Dolezal Accused of Welfare Fraud after Race Scandal

 An investigation started in March 2017 when a Washington state investigator received information that Diallo had written a book.
 The investigator reviewed Diallo’s records and found that she had been reporting her income as usually less than $500 per month, court documents said.

-A subpoena for her self-employment records, which included copies of her bank statements, showed Diallo had deposited nearly $84,000 into her bank account between August 2015 and September 2017, without reporting it to the Department of Social and Health Services.
+A subpoena for her self-employment records, which included copies of her bank statements, showed Diallo had deposited nearly $84,000 into her bank account between August 2015 and September 2017, without reporting the majority of it to the Department of Social and Health Services.

 The money came from authoring her memoir, “In Full Color,” speaking engagements, soap making, doll making, and the sale of her art, according to the case file.